MarcelMue/history/lee_e_mcmahon/README.md

 a false reference or possible mixup with Bell Labs in Murray Hill.
 Lee was most likely working at Bell Labs from 1963 onwards and no other source mentions him ever working in a hospital.

+It is not entirely clear in which Go-Club the McMahon pairing system was conceived.
+One option is the [New York go club][25] which was active at the time and close to Morris County.
+The other option is the [Princeton go club][] as it was known to host the [New Jersey Open][].
+Both options are mentioned in the [xmp.net page][10] for the McMahon system.
+It can currently even be disputed if Lee ever played Go or simply helped with the Tournament design.

 Several different records claim his death to be either the 1.1.1989 or 17.2.1989.
 This is most likely caused by only the year of his death being widely known.
 First of January is